varunmara/gems-of-india/.github/ISSUE_TEMPLATE/pull_request_template.md

 ---
-name: Question
+name: Pull Request
-about: Ask a question or seek clarification
+about: Submit a pull request to propose changes or improvements
-title: "[QUESTION] "
+title: "[PR] "
-labels: discussion
+labels: pull-request
 assignees: ''

 ---

-**Question**
+**Description**
-A clear and concise question about the project.
+A clear and concise description of the changes proposed.

 **Context**
 Provide any relevant context or background information.

 **Additional Details**
-Add any other details that might help answer your question.
+Add any other details that might help reviewers understand your pull request.your pull request.